|

 Declaring the Major

-Students may apply to the major in their second or third year once they have, at minimum:
+Students may apply to the major in their second year or in the first semester of their third year, once they have, at minimum: - satisfactorily completed two 200-level courses, preferably in different genres, or

 - satisfactorily completed one 100-level course and one 200-level course, and are in the process of completing a second 200-level course in good standing, or